neelsoumya/dsSurvivalShiny/inst/shinyApp/README.md

 * stage1.R and stage2.R and combiner.R

-   * script to call servers sequentially and not in parallel
+   * script to call servers sequentially and not in parallel for fault tolerant computing

 * ds_profiler.R